juliaTrummer/codeish/README.md

 # codeish
+The process of digitalization has progressed rapidly.
+This influences various people in their jobs or in their education.
 Code\[ish] is an App (prototype) for students and teachers in primary school.
 It helps pupils understand how Computers work and shows basics of technologies.